major-lab/mirbooking/README.md

  - `--mirnas`, a FASTA containing mature miRNAs where the first token in the comment is the accession (i.e. MIMAT0004792)
- - `--seed-scores`, a sparse score table of seed free energies which can be generated using `mirbooking-generate-score-table` program described below
+ - `--seed-scores`, a sparse score table of seed free energies which can be generated using `generate-score-table` program described below
  - `--accessibilitiy-scores` contains entries with position-wise free energy contribution (or penalty) on the targets
  - `--supplementary-scores` contains either 4mer or 3mer